 Great, great guy, too.

-Um tell you, the only thing I can think of is that at liftoff, you know, that this rule that bottled to the throttle.
+I'll tell you, the only thing I can think of is that at liftoff, you know, this rule that bottle to the throttle, that has to go back to the Mercury days, that whole phrase.

-So they had this phrase bottle to the throttle, a 12-hour rule, bottle to the throttle.
+So they had this phrase, bottle to the throttle, a 12-hour rule, bottle to the throttle.

-The only thing I can think of here, and I need some experts to tell me this, this is idle speculation.
+The only thing I can think of here, and I need some experts to tell me this, this is idle speculation, but I mean, it doesn't make any sense unless they're not really flying the thing at launch.

 I know that the commander lands the shuttle, takes over when it's very close to ground, but computers fly these things.

-Uh computers initiate the role at launch.
+Computers initiate the roll at launch.

 I think that's right.

-I don't know if they're doing that by hand, if they're doing it uh if the computers are handling it.
+I don't know if they're doing that by hand, if they're doing it if the computers are handling it.

 But at some point during the launch, they have to be prepared to take over in case they have to abandon or abort the mission and go to an alternative landing site.